mekas/mb1313600022/README.md

 Comment: I said this before in Class, I reject proposal which clone another students idea by chaning the content.
 List, detail are features of assignment 1.
 Whereas search item been taken as another student.
 But you listed share, I can accept this except, no further explanation given plus no mockup.

-Reply : I'm sorry sir for the point that clone another student idea by changing the content since we commit at the same hour,if i may ask should i change the main topic or continue with adding and explain any new feature sir ?

 ### 1313618026 (Rachel Haryawan) Pending
 I want to make an application that can display weekly meal planner.